tiagofilipe12/pATLAS/docs/Introduction.md

 * Browse by resistance genes
 * Browse by plasmid families
-* Import JSON files from mapping results, mash screen results and even import a new sequence as a new node (e.g. an assembled plasmid or any other Fasta representing a putative plasmid).
+* Import JSON files from mapping results, mash screen results and even import a new plasmid sequence as a new node (e.g. an assembled plasmid or any other Fasta representing a putative plasmid).
 * Plot data related with custom selections.
 * Download sequences for selected plasmids